GennadiiFilatov/tabular-synth-calibration/README.md

 | **Density** | `SyntheticDensityCalibration` | XGBoost-based density-ratio re-weighting. |
 | **PPI** | `PPICalibration` | Prediction-powered inference calibration. |

-All methods share a common k-fold evaluation harness (`ExperimentRunner.run_all_calibrations`) that trains calibrators on a held-out calibration split, then measures Spearman rank correlation on a disjoint test set.
+All methods share a common k-fold evaluation harness that trains calibrators on a held-out calibration split, then measures Spearman rank correlation on a disjoint test set.

 ---